By Erica Burns on July 9, 2019

 ● Can the solution meet the required rate of the application?

-● Can it accommodate a range of product variation?
+● Can it accommodate a range of product variations?

 ● Does the solution conform to the appropriate regulations?
 How can the supplier prove it to me?